TosbackCgusBridge-Bot/CGUs-versions/Weebly/Privacy Policy.md

 Last updated November 19, 2015 1.
-What This Privacy Policy Covers
+What This Privacy Notice Covers

 This notice covers how Weebly, Inc., a U.S. company ("Weebly," "we," "us," or "our") treats personal information that it collects and receives from its websites, website hosting services, communication tools, mobile applications, app marketplace, ecommerce tools, and other services (collectively, the “Service”).